Employment Law Guide

 The employer must maintain, in its records at the office of its U.S. agent, sufficient documentation to meet its burden of proof for the attestation.
 These documents must be kept for a period of at least three years from the date of filing, and made available to Department of Labor officials upon request.

 There are no reporting requirements.

-During an investigation, the Wage and Hour Division may enter a "cease and desist" order against the employer.
-When a "cease and desist" order has been entered, an employer may not use the services of D-visa crewmembers.
-Vessels owned by an employer found in violation of this program will not be allowed to enter U.S. ports and may be precluded from future access to the D-1 program for up to one year.
+During an investigation, the Administrator of the Wage and Hour Division may enter a "cease and desist" order against the employer.
+When the Administrator issues a "cease and desist" order, an employer must discontinue the activities specified in the determination, including the use of D-visa crewmembers in a manner inconsistent with the determination.
+Vessels owned or chartered by an employer found in violation of this program will not be allowed to enter U.S. ports for up to one year, and may be precluded from future access to the D-1 program for up to one year.

 Relation to State, Local, and Other Federal Laws

 Various Federal, state and local labor standards, such as the Fair Labor Standards Act, may apply to foreign workers employed in the U.S.

 General information on the filing of attestations under the prevailing practice and State of Alaska exceptions may be accessed on the D-1 Crewmembers Certification webpage of the ETA website.